LeBron James breaks Michael Jordan's playoff scoring record

 BOSTON (AP) — King James has another throne.

-LeBron James surpassed Michael Jordan for the top spot on the NBA's all-time playoff scoring list on Thursday night.
-The Cavaliers star hit a 3-pointer in the third quarter against the Boston Celtics that gave him 29 points in the game and 5,989 points in his postseason career.
+LeBron James surpassed Michael Jordan for the top spot on the NBA's all-time playoff scoring list, scoring 35 points against Boston on Thursday night to reach 5,995 in his career.

 Jordan scored 5,987 in his postseason career in 179 games from 1985-2003.

-James played in his 212th career postseason game on Thursday night, when the Cavaliers met the Celtics in Game 5 of the Eastern Conference finals.
+James played in his 212th career postseason game on Thursday night, when the Cavaliers beat the Celtics 135-102 in Game 5 of the Eastern Conference finals to advance to the NBA Finals.

+The Cavaliers star came into the game needing 28 points for the record and hit a 3-pointer in the third quarter against the Celtics to break it.